 The Ninth Circuit Court has ruled that a person may not use a waiver to prevent deportation or overcome the good moral character bar in citizenship application.
 If you are charged with alien smuggling in Alaska, Washington, Oregon, California, Montana, Idaho, Nevada, or Arizona, then your case may end up in this court.

 Going Before the Judge

 It is also important to remember this one simple point: you must be convicted of alien smuggling in order to get deported or have your chances for a visa ruined.
 That means you must go through a legal process.
-You should hire a Los Angeles crime and immigration lawyer to help you through the process.
+You should hire a Los Angeles immigration law firm to help you through the process.

 As long as you are in the United States, you are entitled to criminal immigration defense Los Angeles.
 You should exercise this right.

 Not all alien smuggling cases are as simple as they seem.
 The prosecution often gets it wrong.
 Just because your name turns up in an investigation into alien smuggling doesn’t mean you have broken any laws.
 The state must prove that you were directly involved in the commission of a crime.
-It will be the job of your criminal immigration defense Los Angeles attorney to discern the weaknesses and shortcomings of the prosecution’s case.
+It will be the job of your deportation defense attorney to discern the weaknesses and shortcomings of the prosecution’s case.

-If you have been taken into custody and charged with the crime of alien smuggling, a Los Angeles lawyer for obtaining a green card with a criminal record can help you win your freedom and clear your name.
-You should contact a Los Angeles lawyer for obtaining a green card with a criminal record immediately to review your options.
+If you have been taken into custody and charged with the crime of alien smuggling, a Los Angeles lawyer for obtaining a green card can help you win your freedom and clear your name.
+You should contact a lawyer for obtaining a green card with a criminal record immediately to review your options.